 Head out to The Gardens to wander round and work off some those sweet treats you had for breakfast.
 Discover it’s secret spots and maybe a game of frisbee golf.

 If you like taking photographs you can see all the secret spots here but also you can walk up Queenstown Hill from town.
 A mighty steep walk to start and then enjoy views of town.
-Mountain biking a plenty up the tiki trail from town (under the gondola), shopping in town (Angel Divine, Rehab for smoothies and Milford Gallery) and Atlas for steak in the evening.
+Mountain biking a plenty up the tiki trail from town (under the gondola), shopping in town (Angel Divine, Taco Medic for erm tacos and Milford Gallery) and Atlas for steak in the evening.

 No car?
 Head out on Real Journeys TSS Earnslaw to Walter Peak station for the world’s best BBQ, sheep sheering and mountain biking.
 A gorgeous trip over Lake Wakatipu with singing from the piano and hot mulled wine (Winter).